 Note: The video clip should be stored in the same folder as the PowerPoint file, otherwise the link would get broken during the playback.

-In addition to converting DVD to fit PowerPoint, VideoProc are also capable of editing UHD 4K videos, compressing videos with original quality, downloading videos from Facebook, YouTube, and Twitter, and recording desktop screen with webcam, etc. Download and keep VideoProc at hand, most issues in your digital life can be solved in a few clicks.
+In addition to converting DVD to fit PowerPoint, VideoProc Converter are also capable of editing UHD 4K videos, compressing videos with original quality, downloading videos from Facebook, YouTube, and Twitter, and recording desktop screen with webcam, etc. Download and keep VideoProc Converter at hand, most issues in your digital life can be solved in a few clicks.

 Disclaimer: We do not advocate ripping or converting authorized or copy-protected DVD videos.